 The onboarding process with a 3PL can vary depending on the provider and the specific services you require.
 In general, however, you can expect the onboarding process to take several weeks to a few months.

-During the onboarding process, you will typically work closely with your 3PL to provide them with the information they need to effectively manage your supply chain.
+During the onboarding process, you will typically work closely with your 3PL to provide them with the information they need to manage your supply chain effectively.
 This may include things like product information, order history, and shipping requirements.

-When evaluating a 3PL, be sure to ask about their onboarding process and what you can expect in terms of timelines and requirements.
+When evaluating a 3PL, be sure to ask about their onboarding process and what you can expect regarding timelines and requirements.

 If there are lost packages, who is responsible for finding them and working with the customer?

 When evaluating a 3PL, be sure to ask about their policies for lost or damaged packages and how they handle customer inquiries and complaints.
-Look for a provider that has a proven track record of resolving issues quickly and efficiently.
+Look for a provider with a proven track record of resolving issues quickly and efficiently.

 What levels of shrinkage and accuracy are normal?

-Shrinkage and accuracy levels can vary widely depending on a variety of factors, including the specific industry you are in, the complexity of your supply chain, and the quality of your products.
+Shrinkage and accuracy levels can vary widely depending on various factors, including the specific industry you are in, the complexity of your supply chain, and the quality of your products.

-In general, a well-run 3PL should be able to achieve accuracy levels of 99% or higher, with low levels of shrinkage.
-However, it’s important to review the specific performance metrics of any potential 3PL to ensure that they are meeting your expectations.
+In general, a well-run 3PL should be able to achieve accuracy levels of 99% or higher with low levels of shrinkage.
+However, it’s essential to review the specific performance metrics of any potential 3PL to ensure they meet your expectations.

 When evaluating a 3PL, be sure to ask about their performance metrics and how they track and report on their performance.
-Look for a provider that is transparent about their performance and that is willing to work closely with you to continually improve their processes.
+Look for a provider that is transparent about their performance, and willing to work closely with you to improve their processes continually.